 Cathy, our guide, and Ricardo our driver provided guidance on this journey.
 The bus climbed into the mountains, and we watched the scenery pass by as we snaked along a river gorge.
 Heavy rain clouds hovered over the mountains obscuring some of the views, but we still could see the terraced farmlands along the roadway.

-Whitewashed buildings with red tile roof nestled in the valleys.
+Whitewashed buildings with red tile roofs nestled in the valleys.
 The Spanish Muslims, who refused to convert to Christianity after 1492, fled into these little towns.
 However, the Spanish, who then repurposed the mosques into churches, eventually drove out the Moors in the 1600s.
 All the buildings and walls dated back four hundred years.

-Climbing to 5,000 feet, the bus stopped in the town of Pampaneira, population around 400.
+Climbing to 5,000 feet, the bus stopped in the town of Pampaneira, population of around 400.
 White, box-shaped buildings with clay tile roofs clustered together in successive terraces.
 Carved wood pieces decorated some of the outside areas or used for signs.
 After a short tour of the village, we had an hour to explore on our own.
 I wandered through the back alleys, where a culvert diverted water down the middle of the stone sidewalk.
-The shops displayed a variety of rugs, leather goods, clothes and basket crafts.
+The shops displayed a variety of rugs, leather goods, clothes, and basket crafts.
 Some of the stores had working looms.
 I had only half an hour left to explore inside the shops.
-I purchased fig and rum chocolate, a compass and a few woolens, then rushed back to the parking lot to catch the bus.
+I purchased fig and rum chocolate, a compass, and a few woolens then rushed back to the parking lot to catch the bus.

 Ricardo then drove us to Capileita, another whitewashed village further up the mountain.
 After a short tour, we had 15 minutes to explore on our own.
 The ship was on a tight schedule, and after our hurried overview of these villages, I had wished we had more time for taking pictures, shopping, or admiring their crafts.

-We lunched in the village of Mecina, at small hotel in the valley.
+We lunched in the village of Mecina, at a small hotel in the valley.
 Cathy described our lunch as having lots of sausages, so I told the headwaiter to bring me a plate without meat and not to fuss.
 The waiter was kind enough to make me a special plate, which included a tomato rose, as a vegetarian replacement for the sausage soup.
 One of the other diners asked the waiter if she could have that, too, but he replied the dish was only for vegetarians.
 I guess they were afraid the special request would become the meal of choice, which might have been the case, as I noticed most did not eat the black sausages.

 When we returned to the ship after excursion, the wait staff prepared a buffet of fancy sandwiches, fruit, cookies, cakes, and pineapple flambé over mocha ice cream.
 I repeatedly said to myself, “You will not go back for seconds.”